lltfm/openness/project/openness-flyer.md

 possible, we decide later, holding uncertainty & acting as a conduit for the flow of truth which we do not fully understand.</sub>
-* <sub>Openness is a way of being in the world, a philosophical lens, a secular & minimalist meta-spirituality, an open-source codebase, a method for answering "unanswerable" questions, an AI guide, a holding space for emotional transformation and integration, a blank canvas for new forms to emerge.
+* <sub>Openness is a way of being in the world, a philosophical lens, a secular & minimalist meta-spirituality, a holding space for emotional transformation and integration, a blank canvas for new forms to emerge, a method for answering unanswerable questions, an AI guide and open-source repository.
 It seeks to integrate & express all experiences, thoughts & emotions, chosen & unchosen, desired & undesired.
 It pays particular attention to the uncomfortable, the shameful & the fearful.</sub>